Acceptable Lifestyle Targets

 - Certain College Majors.
 Tied closely to the above, certain fields of study are seen as useless.
 If your chosen major isn't strongly tied to a well-known and specific occupation, then you're just wasting everyone's time.
 This one is distinct from students in general because it's making the assumption that going to college in the general sense is a good and responsible thing to do, but it's "wrong" or "cheating" if you're in one of these majors.
 That is, you're a witless slacker who intends to stretch your studenthood out as long as possible to keep sponging off your parents or you are someone who would do well, if not for the fact that you stupidly chose a major that obviously provides no marketable skills whatsoever.
 And mixed majors may get some flak for not making up their minds.

 - Math majors are both soulless number-crunchers and have no marketable skills.
 This is a belief which is quite bizarre, since advanced mathematics is a highly marketable skill and requires creative thinking.
-For a while before math majors became common physics majors were making a killing in the financial sector because they were the only ones available with the requisite skills, after all actual physics jobs were scarce and didn't pay nearly as well.
+For a while before math majors became common physics majors were making a killing in the financial sector because they were the only ones available with the requisite skills, while actual physics jobs were scarce and didn't pay nearly as well.
 This belief seems to be attributable to the fact that most writers (and most people) don't understand what mathematicians do and assume it is something esoteric and useless when the reality is far different.
 For example, in the United States, the biggest hirer of mathematicians is the National Security Agency.

 - Majoring in science or engineering tends to get a free pass.
 After all, they're the ones who are going to invent the next Twitter or iPhone for us.
 But on the other hand, "tech" students are all robotic, boring, have no appreciation for the arts, and are terrible writers.